 Restylane Silk – is the first FDA-approved filler specifically for use in the lips, and the surrounding areas and surrounding wrinkles around the mouth (AKA smoker’s lines or perioral rhytids).
 Restylane Silk is also a softer hyaluronic acid filler, with added lidocaine to reduce pain during the procedure.
 Results last about 6 months.

 Juvederm Volbella – a newer hyaluronic acid filler also for lips.
-Volbella is a slightly thicker filler which Dr. Prasad feels is best used for finer points such as vertical lines surrounding the lips.
+Volbella is a slightly thicker filler which Dr. Prasad feels is best used for finer points such as vertical lines around the mouth.
 Volbella lasts from 6 months up to a year.

 Additional collagen induction can also be achieved while minimizing exposure to lasers with platelet-rich plasma (PRP).
 PRP is the concentrated wound healing and growth factors derived by spinning your own drawn blood.
 PRP can induce collagen when injected into the perioral area with or without a hyaluronic acid filler for added volume, and can be used to supplement collagen induction between laser treatments.